-The first time Tigrilla heard the Music of the Plants, she didn’t believe was she was hearing.
+The first time Tigrilla heard the Music of the Plants, she didn’t believe what she was hearing.
 Like many people, she thought it was some automatic response where you took the biological functions of plants and made them audible.
-But as she listened, her musical training kicked in, and she realized that she was not listening to random notes.
+But as she listened, her musical training kicked in.
+She realized that she was not listening to random notes.
 Instead, she was hearing a sophisticated composition created by an intelligent being.

 As a formally trained music and electrical engineer, musician, and performing artist, it is obvious that the Music of the Plants device—a musical instrument for plants that distinguishes electromagnetic variations between the leaf and the root system of a plant and turns that into music, allowing plant musicians to express themselves creatively—would become her main research tool, but it is not the only one.
-The growing body of scientific research around plant intelligence and new understandings of biophilia combined with this instrument allow nature to communicate with us in a new and startling way, opening doors for further advances in the field as our technology improves and allows us to understand and experience the complexity of the world around us that exists beyond our five senses.
+The growing body of scientific research around plant intelligence and new understandings of biophilia combined with this instrument allow nature to communicate with us in a new and startling way.
+This opens doors for further advances in plant communication.
+As technology improves, we understand and experience the complexity of the world that exists beyond our five senses.

 Click here for a list of

 Music of the Plants gives humankind a new way to connect with nature.
-It allows plants and trees to become master musicians and enables this music to be heard in the human realm.
-At least since Christopher Bird and Peter Tompkins’ seminal The Secret Life of Plants (1973), science knew of plant sentience and recognized many plants as individuals.
-Tigrilla seeks to deepen that connection by bringing plant music into public settings and educating the general public about this developing field, encouraging not only a greater connection to nature but also the creation of a more sustainable and tolerant society.
+With the device, plants and trees become master musicians and compose music for the human realm.
+As a result, the veil of plant blindness preventing us from recognizing these magnificent beings is thinning.
+Tigrilla seeks to re-establish our biophilic connections, bringing humans and plants together once again.
+By bringing plant music into public settings and educating the public about this developing field, she encourages a greater connection to nature.
+And as a consequence, the creation of a more sustainable and tolerant society.

-Deep connection with nature and co-creation with the plant world is essential if we are to co-create the next cycle of our happy, healthy and sustainable collective evolution.
+Deep connection with nature and co-creation with the plant world is essential for happy, healthy and sustainable living.